June 24, 2019 |

 There’s another number important to Maison 10.
 That number is 20: Myers 20 years experience in fashion, Blackie’s 20-year’s experience supporting the not-for-profit sector and Klein’s 20 years experience in art direction and design.
 This depth of experience and diversity of expertise as well as their shared contemporary sensibility for all type of products make Maison 10’s Queer Pride Love a must see—and a reason to add its cycles to your NYC must-visit list.

-Photography by Julien McRoberts
+Photography by: Photography by Julien McRoberts